 The two major types of contaminants present during the brewing process are bacteria and wild yeast.
 Although there are many different types of bacteria, they can all be categorized into two groups: gram-positive and gram-negative.
 Bacteria can be threatening due to their rapid growth rate.
-Gram-positive bacteria, such as Lactobcillus and Pediococcus, have a potential to thrive in harmful environments that gram-negative bacteria would not thrive in.
+Gram-positive bacteria, such as Lactobacillus and Pediococcus, have the potential to thrive in harmful environments that gram-negative bacteria would not thrive in.
 Gram-negative bacteria, such as Salmonella typhimurium and Escherichia coli (E. coli), are responsible for producing unwanted by-products, disrupting the fermentation process and passing into the finalized beer.
 Generally, gram-positive bacteria cause spoilage, while gram-negative bacteria create unpleasant flavors and could cause food poisoning, all of which are not desired.

 Wild yeast is any uncontrolled yeast, other than the pitching yeast.
 If present, it will cast a film over the surface of your beer that often leads to a hazy, heterogeneous mixture with undesirable flavors and smells.

 Both bacteria and wild yeast are unwelcome during the brewing process.
 Luckily, they are preventable.

 In the brewery industry, the clean-in-place (CIP) method refers to the cleaning of the interior surfaces of tanks, kettles, and lines without disassembly and relocation.
 Before CIP cleaners, breweries had to disassemble all equipment and clean each surface by hand, which was often difficult due to the closed-loop system and prohibited proper sanitization.
 CIP makes cleaning easy due to the automated process where all equipment is thoroughly cleaned in the same location your beer is brewed, which saves time, money and manual labor.